Judge orders Djokovic be freed from immigration detention in Australia - KTVZ

 What Djokovic is playing for at the Australian Open

-Djokovic currently holds 20 Grand Slam victories, equaling the all-time record with tennis greats Spain’s Rafael Nadal and Switzerland’s Roger Federer.
+Djokovic currently holds 20 grand slam singles victories, equaling the all-time record with Spain’s Rafael Nadal and Switzerland’s Roger Federer.

 A victory in Melbourne would mean Djokovic breaks the record for the most career grand slams ever held by a man.